 How much does charging an electric car cost?

 Things aren’t so simple when it comes to the cost of charging an electric car.
-You must consider where the car is being charged and, in some cases, the make and model of car in question.
+You need to consider where the car is being charged and, in some cases, the make and model of car in question.

-Here, we’ll provide a basic overview of the charges you can expect to encounter when running an electric car
+Here, we’ll provide a basic overview of the charges you can expect to pay when running an electric car

 It makes sense to charge your electric car at home, ideally overnight.
 Not only will you wake up to a fully charged car in the morning, you can also take advantage of off-peak electricity costs.
 Home charging is usually the cheapest option.